originalsouth/kilocmd/README.md

 if no filename is provided stdin is used (use ^D to exit)
 options:
 	-s or --stfu	startup in silent mode
+	-d or --disc	startup without connecting
 	-h or --help	produce this output
 commands:
-	VOLTAGE		    display voltage level using LED (blue/green = fully charged, yellow/red = need battery) CHARGE		    sets the kilobot in charge mode
+	VOLTAGE		display voltage level using LED (blue/green=fully charged,yellow/red=need battery) CHARGE		switch to charge mode
 	PAUSE		pause the user program
 	RUN		runs the currently uploaded program
-	RESET		    jump to the user program starting point SLEEP		    switch to low-power sleep mode
+	RESET		jump to the user program starting point
+	SLEEP		switch to low-power sleep mode
 	TOGGLE		toggle LEDs on controller
 	STOP		sends an empty message
-	BOOTLOAD	    jump to their bootloader to accept a new program UPLOAD filename	send a new program to kilobots that are in bootloader mode STFU		    toggle silent mode
+	BOOTLOAD	jump to bootloader mode to accept a new program UPLOAD filename	upload a new program to kilobots that are in bootloader mode STFU		toggle silent mode
+	HANG time	stall for a bunch of miliseconds
+	HELP		show this output
+	CONNECT		connect to the overhead controller
+	DISCONNECT	disconnect from the overhead controller
 ```
 When you are done reading:
 ```